fluidstate-preact

 useSignals<CV>(Context?: Context<CV>): (fn: (value: CV) => T) => Signal<T>

-A hook that returns a function to create Preact signals from fluidstate
+A hook that returns a function to create Preact signals from fluidstate data.

-) to source the state from.
+Context: Optional.
+A Preact Context object (like one fromcreateReactiveSetup) to source the state from.
 If omitted, it works with the state passed from the component.- The returned function

-takes a selector and returns a memoized@preact/signal
+get(fn)takes a selector and returns a memoized@preact/signalsignal for the selected value.

 createReactiveSetup<SetupProps, State>(createState)